vince-nyanga/vince-nyanga.github.io/_posts/2022-01-28-graph-check-path.md

 tags: [Data Structures, Graph]
 ---

 In the [previous post]({{ site.baseurl}}/graph-traversal) we spoke about two different ways to traverse a graph.
-In this post we are going to talk about how we can check if there is a path between two vertices in a graph.
+In this post we are going to solve a [LeetCode](https://leetcode.com/problems/find-if-path-exists-in-graph/) problem (slightly edited) that requires us to check if a path exists between two vertices in a graph.

 ## Code